Skip to content

 • Example: 00:00:01,000 --> 00:00:04,000

 • Subtitle Content: The subtitle text can contain one or more lines, displayed on the video.
-SRT does not support formatted text, such as color, font size, etc. These must be defined through player settings or additional style sheets.
+SRT does not support formatted text, such as color, font size, etc. These must be defined through player settings or additional style files.

-• Example: Hello, my friend!
+• Example: Hello there, my friend!

 SRT Format Limitations